Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ### Extras

 * Iterators: Are objects that can be iterated using loops, these aren't necessarily list.
 It implements \_\_iter\_\_() and \_\_next\_\_() special functions.
 These can be implemented inside a class to make it's object iterable.
 * Generators: Generators functions are lazy iterators, they return value when next() function is called upon.
 They can/cannot have loops in them. yeild makes a function iterable with/without loops.
-The 'yeild' keyword saves state, iterating value changes over the function's lifetime, so unlike regular loops which removes loop state as soon as execution is finished/interupted, it can be intertupted and resumed whenever inside a program.
+The 'yeild' keyword saves state, which helps in iterating value changes over the generators's lifetime, so unlike regular loops which removes loop state as soon as execution is finished/interupted, it can be intertupted and resumed whenever inside a program.
 For longer iteration(larger data) generators are prefered because they are memory efficient, in a sense the can be utilized to generate data required in time and not before time.
 Generators can also be created using similar to list comprehension, using rounded brackets.
 ```Python
 ## Iterators
 ## user-defined iterators